 Three Days of the Condor (1975)

-A thriller about a CIA agent who learns of a secret CIA plot to infiltrate and destabilize the Middle East and who becomes a target as a result, this film illustrates the dangerous consequences, globally and domestically, of corruption in the CIA.
+A thriller about a CIA agent who learns of a secret CIA plot to infiltrate and destabilize the Middle East and who becomes a target as a result, this film illustrates the dangerous consequences, globally and domestically, of corruption in the American intelligence agency.

 Au Revoir les Enfants (1987)

-Tragic, autobiographical film about two French boys in a Catholic boarding school during WWII.
+This is a tragic, autobiographical film about two French boys in a Catholic boarding school during Word War II.
 One of them is secretly Jewish, being hidden by the priests from the Nazis.
 The film raises issues of courage, greed, and betrayal.